 When To Use Each FM21 Training Schedule

-Five pre-season schedules are assigned to the first five weeks of pre-season, once the action kicks off we have three schedule templates to choose from; balanced, defence or technical.
+Two pre-season schedules are assigned to the first five weeks of pre-season, once the action kicks off we have three main schedule templates to choose from; one for all, defence or attack.
 Every template has an option to suit the matches within a given week which we will explain further down.
-Finally big match training is to be used on the week of cup finals.
+Finally big match training is to be used on the week of cup finals and easy schedule when you have two massive games in one week and cannot rotate your squad.

 Pre-season is structured to a) build endurance and fitness then b) familiarise the tactic before c) ease players into a normal routine.